Smečno

 Smečno (/cs/) is a town in Kladno District in the Central Bohemian Region of the Czech Republic.
 It has about 2,000 inhabitants.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Etymology

 The name is derived from the Czech word smyk, i.e. 'skid'.
 There was probably a dreaded steep road where there was a risk of slipping.

 Geography

 Smečno is located about 6 km northwest of Kladno and 23 km northwest of Prague.
-The eastern part of the municipal territory with the built-up area lies in the Prague Plateau, the western part lies in the Džbán range.
+The eastern part of the municipal territory with the built-up area lies in the Prague Plateau and the western part lies in the Džbán range.
 The highest point is at 425 m above sea level.

 History

 The first written mention of a fortress in Smečno is from 1252.
 In 1510, Smečno became a market town and in 1515 it became a town.

 Transport

 There are no railways or major roads running through the municipal territory.